-This review will examine the evidence supporting the use of clinical examination findings to guide treatment decisions and predict outcomes in patients with hemodynamic instability.
+This review will examine the evidence supporting clinical examination findings to guide treatment decisions and predict outcomes in patients with hemodynamic instability.

-The clinical examination remains an important initial step in the diagnosis and risk stratification of patients.
+The clinical examination remains an essential initial step in the diagnosis and risk stratification of patients.

-Despite the limitations of current techniques, the availability, low risk, and the ability to perform repetitive testing ensure that clinical examination of the hemodynamically unstable patient continues to be a useful tool for the intensivist until more useful tests are validated in this population. of patients.
+Despite the limitations of current techniques, the availability, low risk, and the ability to perform repetitive testing ensure that clinical examination of the hemodynamically unstable patient continues to be a valuable tool for the intensivist until more useful tests are validated in this population.
+Of patients.

 Hemodynamic instability can be diagnosed by monitoring vital signs such as respiratory rate, pulse, blood pressure, urine output, organ perfusion, finger temperature gradient, and capillary fill time.